-There’s no bad season for travel to Medellín, but some times of the year are more interesting than others, and we’re approaching perhaps the best season to plan a visit.
+There’s no bad season for travel to Medellín, but some times of the year are more interesting than others, and we’re smack-dab in the middle of perhaps the best season to plan a visit.

-Lief, Lee, Valentine, and the more than two-dozen local experts and expats who joined them in the meeting rooms of Medellín’s InterContinental Hotel last week delighted in introducing the sell-out crowd to the many delights of this city.
+We and our dozens of local experts and expats who’ve joined us in the meeting rooms of San Fernando Plaza Hotel this week are delighting in introducing the sell-out crowd to the many delights of this city.

 It’s always fun to be able to over-deliver.